 Honey Island Swamps

-My aunt, who’s been living in Louisiana for who knows how long, had previously suggested a lovely adventure of waking up early (not really my forte) and driving about 30 miles southeast to the humid swamplands of Slidell, Louisiana.
+My aunt, who’s been living in Louisiana for who knows how long, had previously suggested a lovely adventure of waking up early (not really my forte) and driving a road trip about thirty miles southeast to the humid swamplands of Slidell, Louisiana.

 The draw?
 An up close and personal look at one of the most famous creatures that inhabit the south: Gators.